 "You."
 His eyes are wide with wonder that it isn't obvious.
 "A stunning wife.
 A brave and powerful partner who understands our world.
-Who can help me create the story we want to tell."
+Who can help me create the

 No mention of love-but that's good.
 He couldn't love me.
 Omar wanting to use me for what I am is better than him being deluded into thinking he wants a love marriage after so few hours spent together.